OptimisticTrousers/word-reminder/README.md

 ```

-## Setup Local Chrome Extension
+## Setup Local Browser Extension

-Here is a step by step plan on how to locally setup the Word Reminder chrome extension.
+Here is a step by step plan on how to locally setup the Word Reminder browser extension.
 It will get you to a point of having a local running instance.
 It is recommended to use the deployed versions unless contributing.
 Only tested for Debian-based devices:

 - First, obtain v22.15.1 (LTS) for [Node.js](https://nodejs.org/en/download).
 - Clone this repo: